News | Industrial Combustion Equipment

 All the latest News on our company

-Flue gas recirculation is used mainly to reduce the NO (nitric oxide) content in the exhaust gases from thermal combustion processes, and which is referred to more broadly as NOx.
+Flue gas recirculation is used mainly to reduce the NO (nitric oxide) content in the exhaust gases from thermal combustion processes -as the use from industrial burners-, and which is referred to more broadly as NOx.

 NO, CO (carbon monoxide) and SO2 (sulfur dioxide) are the elements that are heavily involved in today’s environmental problems in many industrialised economies, especially in countries such as China.
 Smog, acid rain, diseases and deforestation are just some of their effects.